 (2) A disclosure under subsection (1) shall be recorded in the minutes of the meeting of the Commission.

-[Section 9A inserted by No. 60 of 1977 s.
+[Section 9A inserted: No. 60 of 1977 s.
 7.]

 10. Validity of acts of Commission

 No act, proceeding or determination of the Commission shall be invalid on the ground only of any vacancy in the office of any member or of any defect in the appointment of any member or in the appointment of any deputy of a member.